rust-lang/rust/doc/tutorial-tasks.md

 # use task::spawn;
 # use pipes::{stream, Port, Chan};

-let ports = do vec::from_fn(3) |init_val| {
+// Create a vector of ports, one for each child task let ports = do vec::from_fn(3) |init_val| {
     let (chan, port) = stream();
     do spawn {
         chan.send(some_expensive_computation(init_val));
     }
     port
 };